Adityacodesinpython/College-website/README.md

-# Please check "master" branch!
+# Please check the "master" branch!